Leaves

 As a Faculty Association member you may be eligible for two different forms of benefit during your parental leave: Employment Insurance (EI) from the federal government and Supplemental Employment Benefits (SEB) provided by UBC.
 Although parental leave can be up to 61 weeks, not all of the leave is covered by SEB.

 If you meet the eligibility requirements, SEB supplements your income by paying you the difference between the Employment Insurance (EI) benefit you receive from the federal government and 95% of your salary.
-If the birth parent takes the parental leave, SEB will top-up the EI benefits for 10 weeks; if the spouse or common-law partner of the birth parent takes the parental leave, SEB will top-up the EI benefits for 10 weeks and the the one-week EI benefit waiting period, if needed.
+If the birth parent takes the parental leave, SEB will top-up the EI benefits for 20 weeks; if the spouse or common-law partner of the birth parent takes the parental leave, SEB will top-up the EI benefits for 20 weeks and the one-week EI benefit waiting period, if needed.

 Adoptive parents may also request pre-adoption leave with pay of up to 20 days for each adoption process.
 The leave may be taken intermittently and for the purpose of adoption courses, suitability evaluations and completion of the associated legal processes in international locations.
 Please speak to your Head of Department if you are interested in this benefit.